parsaeisa/Notes/Software engineering/Brokers/nats.md

 The `publish_async_max_pending` represents the max number of requests that client sends to cmq asynchronously before getting the PubAck .

 ## Ack
+Ack is one of the configurable parameters in connection between the client and the broker.

+When we publish something we need an acknowledge.
+But in some cases we don't.

+When we publish a message on nats (core) , it returns no ack to us.

+JetStream is a layer on nats core which sends ack when we publish on it.

 There some kinds of Acks in nats .